Princess Cut Diamonds Guide for Ideal Proportions, Color & Clarity

 James Allen Diamonds

-Scenario 1: A buyer's priority is getting the highest color, clarity, and cut grade for any carat weight.
-The perfect fit here would be investment-grade highest quality diamonds, Flawless to VVS, D-E color, GIA graded, and no fluorescence.
+Scenario 1: A buyer's priority is getting the highest color, clarity, and cut grade for any carat weight (often called "investment" grade diamonds).
+The perfect fit here would be flawless to VVS, D-E color, GIA graded, and no fluorescence.

 Scenario 2: In this category, the shopper is still interested in a high-quality diamond but wants to get a bigger stone (we call these "high circulation" and "high-value" stones because they are the most traded online).
 Thus, they may go as low as VS clarity and G/H color diamond, very good to excellent cut, medium blue fluorescence, and 1.5 carats instead of 1.

-Scenario 3: In this scenario, the buyer is willing to go as low as possible to get an eye-clean stone with decent color and the largest possible size.
-Therefore, they choose a 2 carat, SI1/SI2, up to J color, and strong blue fluorescence and are willing to consider IGI/HRD certification.
-If you are in this category, ensure that you master diamond clarity because knowing which inclusions to avoid and which could work in your favor can make all the difference.
+Scenario 3: In this scenario, the buyer is willing to go as low as possible to get an eye-clean stone with a decent color and the largest possible size.
+Therefore, they choose a 2 carat, SI1/SI2, up to J color, and strong blue fluorescence and are willing to consider IGI or HRD certification.
+Understanding how to assess inclusions in a diamond is important when considering this category.
+Knowing which inclusions to avoid and which could work in your favor can make all the difference.

 Scenario 4: The shopper knows that they must compromise heavily on 1C to maximize the other 3Cs.
-We usually recommend giving up color for maximum cut, carat weight, and clarity quality in this category.
+In this category, we usually recommend giving up color for maximum cut, carat weight, and clarity quality.
 The stone will look slightly yellowish (a warm color might be your preference) but will still have optimal brilliance and fire because of the cut, high clarity, and big size.

 Princess Cut Diamond Options for Buyers with Budget Constraints: